iamgbsmith/til/azure/show-linux-app-service-runtimes.md

 If the runtime required by your application is not supported with built-in images you can deploy a custom container.

-To show the current list of languages and their supported Linux runtimes on App Service using the following command:
+You can show the current list of languages and their supported Linux runtimes on App Service with the following command:

 ```shell
 az webapp list-runtimes --os-type linux